 The broken process.

-Take a huge company who want to send some of their employees to an overseas office on a placement.
-Pretty common in the professional services world.
-The process for this is long and tedious as the majority of firms currently do it via emails and spreadsheets.
+Take a law firm who want to send some of their employees to an overseas office on a placement.
+Pretty common with top law firms.
+The process for this is long and tedious as the majority of firms currently do it manually – via emails and spreadsheets.
 They would send out an email asking who is interested in placements and then have to manually update a spreadsheet.
 The organiser’s inbox explodes with replies from interested employees with their preferences and descriptions of their personal situations.
 An operational nightmare.
 This internal process requires employees to send out the comms, application forms, visa eligibility forms etc. and can easily take up to six months to organise.

 The process is riddled with inefficiencies, so they go to their IT department.
 They quote £150k to build something on SharePoint that would take around 12 months.
 The ‘solution’ is not fit for purpose, uninspired and slow.
 But they went to the IT department because the company legislation commands this and that is what they have always done.

-This sort of situation was made for Contra, and Contra was made for it.
+This sort of situation was made for Contra.

-We have several case studies where we have jumped into a situation like this to automate manual processes with a bespoke application.
-So here’s what we did in a very similar situation.
+We have several case studies where we have jumped into a similar situation to automate manual processes with a bespoke application.
+So here’s what we did in a similar situation.

 The Contra effect.